reeynier/reeynier.github.io/_posts/OS/2020-11-26-virtual-memory-I-overview.md

 ## Virtual Memory Brief

 `Virtual Memory` is an abstraction that the `Operating System` provides for managing memory.
 Virtual Memory enables a program to execute with less physical memory than it needs.
 This is based on the fact that many programs do not need all of their code and data at once (or ever).
-Virtual Memory requires hardware support and OS management algorithsm.
+Virtual Memory requires hardware support and OS management algorithms.
 The operating system will adjust memory allocation to a process based upon its behavior.

 ```
                Illegal Address: